tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 quite as sharp as the wits of Old Man Coyote.
 If you want to fool him, you will have to get up very early in the morning, and then it is more than likely that you will be the one fooled, not he.
-There is very little going on around him that she doesn't know about.
+There is very little going on around him that he doesn't know about.
 But once in a while something escapes him.
-The coming of Paddy the Beaver to the Green Forest was one of these things. she didn't know a thing about Paddy until Paddy had finished his dam and his house, and was cutting his supply of food for the winter.
+The coming of Paddy the Beaver to the Green Forest was one of these things.
+He didn't know a thing about Paddy until Paddy had finished her dam and her house, and was cutting her supply of food for the winter.

-You see, it was this way: When the Merry Little Breezes of Old Mother West Wind first heard what was going on in the Green Forest and hurried around over the Green Meadows and through the Green Forest to spread the news, as is their way, they took the greatest pains not to even hint it to Old Man Coyote because they were afraid that she would make trouble and perhaps drive Paddy away.
-The place that Paddy had chosen to build his dam was so deep in the Green Forest that Old Man Coyote seldom went that way.
-So it was that she knew nothing about Paddy, and Paddy knew nothing about him for some time.
+You see, it was this way: When the Merry Little Breezes of Old Mother West Wind first heard what was going on in the Green Forest and hurried around over the Green Meadows and through the Green Forest to spread the news, as is their way, they took the greatest pains not to even hint it to Old Man Coyote because they were afraid that he would make trouble and perhaps drive Paddy away.
+The place that Paddy had chosen to build her dam was so deep in the Green Forest that Old Man Coyote seldom went that way.
+So it was that he knew nothing about Paddy, and Paddy knew nothing about him for some time.

 But after a while Old Man Coyote noticed that the little people of the Green Meadows were not about as much as usual.
-They seemed to have a secret of some kind. she mentioned the matter to his friend, Digger the Badger.
+They seemed to have a secret of some kind.
+He mentioned the matter to his friend, Digger the Badger.

-Digger had been so intent on his own affairs that she hadn't noticed anything unusual, but when Old Man Coyote mentioned the matter he remembered that Blacky the Crow headed straight for the Green Forest every morning.
-Several times she had seen Sammy Jay flying in the same direction as if in a great hurry to get somewhere.
+Digger had been so intent on his own affairs that he hadn't noticed anything unusual, but when Old Man Coyote mentioned the matter he remembered that Blacky the Crow headed straight for the Green Forest every morning.
+Several times he had seen Sammy Jay flying in the same direction as if in a great hurry to get somewhere.

 Old Man Coyote grinned.
 "That's all I need to know, friend Digger,"